ilBares/flutter_introduction/index.md

 2) A **Framework** (UI Library based on widgets): A collection of reusable UI elements (buttons, text inputs, sliders, and so on) that you can personalize for your own needs.

 -------------------------------
-## Ideal for startup MVPs
-Flutter is ideal also for Minimum Viable Product (MVP) for 4 reason:

-1) It’s cheaper to develop a mobile application with Flutter because you don’t need to create and maintain two mobile apps (one for iOS and one for Android).
-2) One developer is all you need to create your MVP.
-3) It’s performant – you won't notice the difference between a native application and a Flutter app.
-4) It’s beautiful – you can easily use widgets provided by Flutter and personalize it to create a valuable UI for your customers (you can find examples of applications made with Flutter below).

 Flutter is _not_ a language -> Flutter uses *Dart* as its programming language (object-oriented).
 Flutter's widgets exist parallel to native widgets due to its customer user interface rendering